scripts/ensure-tmp-symlink

 fi

-if [ -L "${SYMLINK_PATH}" ]; then
+if [ -e "${link_path}" ]; then

-echo "ERROR: ${SYMLINK_PATH} is a symlink to '${current_target}'," >&2
+echo "ERROR: ${link_path} exists but is not a symbolic link." >&2

-echo " rm '${SYMLINK_PATH}'" >&2
+echo " mv '${link_path}' '${link_path}.preserved'" >&2

 echo " scripts/ensure-tmp-symlink" >&2